 Makeup: If you get a trial run on your makeup, take some close up photos and critique the results.
 Many brides opt to have a friend do their makeup, but they might not be experts on good application.
 Foundation can be a blessing and a curse.
 Make sure you like how your skin looks with it applied.
 It can be very unflattering and aging if it isn't applied well.

 Wear shoes that you love.
 Or your glasses.
 Or your favorite necklace.

 You’ll feel comfortable and excited in them.
-The bright colored, zebra print, or red-soled shoes that you swooned over at DSW can highlight your personality, or non-traditional ties (instead of coordinating satin ones to match the bridesmaids) are unique touches to highlight your style.
+The bright colored, zebra print pumps that you swooned over at DSW can highlight your personality, or non-traditional ties (instead of coordinating satin ones to match the bridesmaids) are unique touches to highlight your style.
 The unexpected makes interesting and fun photographs.